Hub HomeTeamsCFFP

 The angle

 The CFP cohort is high-intent and well-credentialed.
-61% of visitors to the public CFP forum are net-new — they're finding it via search and converting on the first visit.
-Optimization opportunity: if 27 posts/month were 50, would the 61% net-new rate hold?
+Much of the public CFP forum's traffic is net-new from search, converting on the first visit.
+Optimization opportunity: if May's 17 posts were 50, would that net-new discovery hold?
 That's the experiment to run.

 Observations